 Our merchants fulfil and deliver their orders through third-party logistics service providers, warehouse operators and/or pick-up point operators.
 Interruptions to or failures in services provided by these third parties could affect timely and successful delivery of the ordered products to our buyers.
 As we do not directly control or manage the operations of these third parties, we may not be able to guarantee their performance.
 Any failure to provide satisfactory services to our buyers, such as delays in delivery, product damage or product loss during transit, shutdown or termination of pick-up points may damage our reputation and cause us to lose buyers, and may ultimately adversely affect our results of operations.
 In addition, certain of these third parties may be influenced by our competitors when providing services to us.
-For example, if third-party logistics service providers raise the shipping rates for delivering products of merchants on our platform, our merchants may not be willing to bear the increased costs or be able to offer competitive prices for products on our platform.
+For example, if third-party logistics service providers raise the shipping rates for delivering products on our platform.
 As a result, our business and prospects, as well as our financial condition and results of operations could be materially and adversely affected.